akka/akka-http/docs/src/main/paradox/client-side/client-transport.md

 Potential use cases:

  * in a managed setting this can be used to query for `SRV` DNS records that contain both address and port for a service.
- * if the DNS server returns multiple addresses, you can implement a load balancing algorithm to select different target address for each connection
+ * if the DNS server returns multiple addresses, you can implement a load balancing algorithm to select a different target address for each connection

 ## Implementing Custom Transports